skunkworksneu/How-to-be-a-Skunk/README.md

-Hello Welcome to Skunkworks GitHub,
+Hello and Welcome to Skunkworks GitHub,

 All those who are interested in joining Skunkworks and want to know the procedures.
 Below are the detailed guidelines.
 First - the workspace and important websites to be updated with the ongoing activities are as below: